Zinda (film): Plot

-Software engineer Balajeet "Bala" Roy (Sanjay Dutt), is happily married to Nisha Roy (Celina Jaitly), with whom he is going to have a baby.
-But before Nisha let Bala know about her pregnancy, he is captured by unseen assailants and imprisoned in a cell, After one year, Bala gets a visit from Nisha to find out that she was brutally murdered.
+Software engineer Balajeet "Bala" Roy, is happily married to Nisha Roy.
+But before Nisha can inform him that she is pregnant with their child, Bala is captured by unseen assailants and imprisoned in a cell.
+After one year, Bala finds out that Nisha was brutally murdered.
 Bala is kept in total isolation for 14 years without knowing who imprisoned him and why.
-While in captivity, he practices martial arts which he learns after watching it on the television, with the intention of using it against the people who captured him.
+While in captivity, he learns martial arts from television, with the intention of using it against the people who captured him.
 He is finally released, again without explanation, and sets out for revenge.

-He befriends a Bangkok taxi driver named Jenny (Lara Dutta), who helps him track his kidnappers.
+He befriends a Bangkok taxi driver named Jenny, who helps him track his kidnappers.
 Bala tracks down the restaurant that served him food during his entire captivity and follows a delivery moped to his captors.
 Bala discovers that he was held in a private prison where people can pay to have others incarcerated.
-Bala tortures the owner Wong Foo (Rajendranath Zutshi) for answers by plucking out his teeth with a claw hammer; he then finds out he was imprisoned for "talking too much", and fights his way out of the building.
+Bala tortures the owner Wong Foo for answers by pulling out his teeth with a claw hammer; he then finds out he was imprisoned for "talking too much", and fights his way out of the building.
 Bala is injured during the fight, but a mysterious hooded man saves him and takes him to a taxi.
-The hooded man turns out to be Rohit Chopra (John Abraham).
+The hooded man turns out to be Rohit Chopra.
 Soon Wong Foo kidnaps Jenny and tortures her.
-He threatens to remove Bala's teeth with his own clawhammer but is interrupted by Rohit.
+He threatens to remove Bala's teeth with his own claw hammer but is interrupted by Rohit.
 Bala takes refuge with Jenny, and they have sex.
 Bala is informed that his daughter is alive.
-Bala's friend Joy (Mahesh Manjrekar) is killed, and Bala learns that his kidnapper is none other than Rohit.
+Bala's friend Joy is killed, and Bala learns that his kidnapper is none other than Rohit.

 Rohit reveals his reason for kidnapping Bala.
-They went to high school together, where Bala had lusted after Rohit's elder sister Reema (Alisha Baig).
-After Reema rejected him, Bala spreads a false rumour that she was a whore.
+They went to high school together, where Bala had lusted after Rohit's elder sister Reema.
+After Reema rejected him, Bala spread a rumour that she was promiscuous.
 She became the laughing stock of their school and committed suicide by setting herself on fire.
 Rohit blamed Bala for her death and engineered his imprisonment as revenge.
 Rohit tells Bala that he killed Nisha, and sent his daughter, who is now 14, to a brothel.
-Bala beats Rohit up and knocks him off of a balcony, but grabs his hand and pleads with him to tell him where his daughter is.
+Bala beats Rohit up and shoves him off a balcony, but grabs his hand and pleads with him to tell him where his daughter is.
 Defiantly, Rohit lets go of Bala's hand and falls to his death.
 Bala then kills Rohit's goons and Wong Foo.

 In the end, Bala learns that his daughter is safe; and Rohit had lied to him about selling her to a brothel to torment him.
 He finds her sitting on a riverbank, and goes to meet her.
 He happily lives with his daughter.